Theodoric the Great: Religion

 Theodoric was of the Arian (nontrinitarian) faith, and in his final years he was no longer the disengaged Arian patron of religious toleration that he had seemed earlier in his reign.
 "Indeed, his death cut short what could well have developed into a major persecution of Catholic churches in retaliation for measures taken by Justinian in Constantinople against Arians there."

 Despite the Byzantine caesaropapism, which conflated imperial and ecclesiastical authority in the same person—whereby Theodoric's Arian beliefs were tolerated under two separate emperors—the fact remained that to most clergy across the Eastern Empire, Theodoric was a heretic.
 At the end of his reign quarrels arose with his Roman subjects and the Byzantine emperor Justin I over the matter of Arianism.
 These quarrels ultimately led to the death of Boethius and Pope John I in 524 and 526, respectively.
 Relations between the two realms deteriorated, although Theodoric's military abilities dissuaded the Byzantines from waging war against him.
 After his death, that reluctance faded quickly.

 Legacy

 Seeking to restore the glory of ancient Rome, Theodoric ruled Italy during one of its most peaceful and prosperous periods and was accordingly hailed as a new Trajan and Valentinian I for his building efforts and his religious toleration.
 His far-sighted goals included taking what was best from Roman culture and combining it with Gothic energy and physical power as a way into the future.
-Much like Odoacer before him, historian Ian Wood avowed that Theodoric was "effectively a Roman ruler, albeit one whose authority depended on his barbarian following"; although Gregory of Tours later reported Theodoric "as king of Italy and not king of the Goths."
+Historian Ian Wood avowed that Theodoric, much like Odoacer before him, was "effectively a Roman ruler, albeit one whose authority depended on his barbarian following"; although Gregory of Tours later reported Theodoric "as king of Italy and not king of the Goths."

 Perhaps this can be attributed to the fact that relatively amicable relations between Goths and Romans were maintained throughout Theodoric's term of rule.